TheThingSystem/steward-ios-library/Bootstrap/README.md

 delegate callback.

+_Note: Authenticated calls to the steward are not yet fully supported._

 ###Installation

 We've deliberately left the `ScanController` out of the main `Client` library bundle to minimise the size of library for other use cases.
 If you want to make use of it in your project just drag-and-drop all the files in the `Bootstrap/` directory into your project.
 This includes the`ScanController` code as well as a copy of the [ZXingObjC](https://github.com/TheLevelUp/ZXingObjC) library itself.